lazypuff/DMF_in_DRP/HiDRA/README.md

 ## Details about each file and folder

+expression.csv, GDSC_response.csv and geneset.gmt are in the additional folder that stores data, which can be downloaded from:

 expression.csv: The original gene expression provided by GDSC.

 GDSC_response.csv: The original drug response of each drug-cell pair in LogIC50 (Though the colname is "IC50", it is LogIC50).